fernandezAmor/from-zero-to-hero/README.md

 ## Getting Started

-To get started with this plan, simply clone this repository to your local machine and open the `index.html` file in your browser and let's get started.
+To get started with this plan, simply clone this repository to your local machine and set it up.

+### Set up

+To run the solution just:

+- Run `npm install`.
+- Run `npm run dev`.

+To build the solution just:

+- Run `npm run build`.
+It will create a bundle under `/dist` directory.

 ## Deploying it